adamsitnik/SafePayloadReader/README.md

     public string TypeName { get; }
     public string LibraryName { get; }
     public IEnumerable<string> MemberNames { get; }

+    // Checks if member of given name was present in the payload (useful for versioning scenarios) public bool HasMember(string memberName);

     // Retrieves the value of the provided memberName public string?
 GetString(string memberName);